-Fertility, Pregnancy, Stress, Anxiety, Pediatric Acupuncture (Shonishin) Acupuncture can greatly increase the likelihood of becoming pregnant.
+Fertility, Pregnancy, Stress, Anxiety, Trauma, Pediatric Acupuncture (Shonishin) Acupuncture can greatly increase the likelihood of becoming pregnant.
 Studies show that IVF in conjunction with regular acupuncture increases success rate by 40%-60%!
 Regular acupuncture throughout a pregnancy can ease some of the common symptoms of nausea, low back pain, and sleep disturbances, as well as prepare the body for the act of giving birth.

 Along with moms-to-be, Jen also treats kids.
 Sho-ni-shin is a needle-free way of treating infants and children for such illnesses as asthma, chronic earaches, bed-wetting, insomnia, common colds and sore throats, as well as behavioral and emotional challenges.
 Small metal tools stimulate the channels and acupuncture points without breaking the skin.
 Children respond quite quickly to treatments and pediatric herbal formulas.
 Regular shonishin treatments are a great way to boost a weak immune system so as to avoid the use of antibiotics.